Typhoon Tingting: Aftermath

 On July 9, the Government of the Mariana Islands requested that President George W. Bush declare a major disaster area for the commonwealth.
 Governor Juan N. Babauta reported that the islands needed at least $2.5 million to repair damages from the typhoon.
 The cost to repair infrastructure and clean up debris on Rota totaled $762,000.
 A helicopter carrying relief supplies was sent to the Pagan and Agrihan, where people had no food.
 The American Red Cross also provided $17,000 in assistance.
 The Government of Guam requested $6 million in aid from the Federal Emergency Management Agency (FEMA) to repair the damages from Tingting.
 On July 29, George Bush approved the request for a disaster declaration and federal aid began to be sent to the Mariana Islands and Guam.
 Almost a month later, the islands of Agrigan, Alamagan, and Pagan were granted public assistance.
 In mid-August, Typhoon Chaba caused significant damage in the Mariana Islands.
 A bill was passed following the storm to allow up to 500 people to be hired as temporary workers on Saipan and Tinian.
 In mid-September, a request was made by the commonwealth for $10 million in natural disaster mitigation following the effects of successive typhoons in the region.
 The funds were to be used for cleanup efforts, aid residents struggling in the wake of the storms and help reduce unemployment.

 Retirement

 The typhoon's name originated from Hong Kong; Tingting is a girls' given name (婷婷) from the area.
 It was part of a series of typhoon names that are reduplicated female, like Yanyan, Shanshan and Lingling.

 During the 38th session (2005) of the ESCA–WMO Typhoon Committee, Hong Kong requested that Tingting be removed from the lists of typhoon names.
-It would later replace it with Lionrock (referring to Lion Rock).
+It would later be replaced with Lionrock (referring to Lion Rock).